-The paper (approximately 8-10 pages long) is due by Tues., June 9th.
-Please e-mail to me (abestone@ucsc.edu) in PDF, MSWord, LATEX, plain text, HTML, or RTF).
+The paper (approximately 8-10 pages long) is due by Tues., June 8th.
+Please e-mail to your TA and cc me (abestone@ucsc.edu) in PDF, MSWord, plain text, or RTF).

 There are no assigned or suggested topics.
 You are encouraged to discuss ideas for a topic with me.
-In general a good topic should be interpretative-you should try to say something original about what Kant actually means in some passage, how some argument is actually supposed to work, why a certain topic is important to Kant, etc. (You should not write a paper that is just a summary of what Kant says somewhere.)
+In general a good topic should be interpretative you should try to say something original about what Kant actually means in some passage, how some argument is actually supposed to work, why a certain topic is important to Kant, etc. (You should not write a paper that is just a summary of what Kant says somewhere.)